LeonardosGitHub/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. image:: ../images/mod1_apm_login.jpg

-2. You should be logged into the BIG-IP now, we will mainly be working in the Access > Federation > OAuth Authorization Server section
+2. You should be logged into the BIG-IP now, we start with the Access > Federation > OAuth Authorization Server section

 .. image:: ../images/mod1_apm_navigation.jpg